Qinwen Zheng vs. Maria Sakkari: Prediction and Match Betting Odds | WTA Zhengzhou, China Women Singles 2023

 Qinwen Zheng vs. Maria Sakkari Trends and Insights

-- Sakkari is coming off a 2-6, 4-6 defeat at the hands of No. 3-ranked Coco Gauff in the quarterfinals at the China Open.
+- In her most recent match on October 6, 2023, Sakkari lost 2-6, 4-6 against Coco Gauff in the quarterfinals of the China Open.

-- Zheng has played 49 matches over the past 12 months across all court types, and 21.0 games per match.
+- Zheng has played 20.8 games per match in her 48 matches over the past 12 months (across all court surfaces).

-- Sakkari is averaging 21.7 games per match in her 65 matches played in the past year across all court surfaces, winning 53.8% of those games.
+- In the past 12 months, Sakkari has played 65 total matches (across all court surfaces), winning 53.8% of the games.
+She averages 21.7 games per match and 9.5 games per set.

-- Through 49 matches on hard courts in the past year, Sakkari has averaged 21.9 games per match and 9.4 games per set, winning 54.1% of those games.
+- On hard courts, Sakkari has played 49 matches and averaged 21.9 games per match and 9.4 games per set.

-- Sakkari has beaten Zheng each time these two have met going back to 2015 (two matches).
-In their most recent meeting, Sakkari won 6-2, 3-6, 6-3 in the Round of 32 of the Qatar TotalEnergies Open.

-- In terms of sets, Sakkari has secured four against Zheng (80.0%), while Zheng has captured one.
+- Sakkari has claimed four sets against Zheng (good for a 80.0% win rate), compared to Zheng's one.

 - Sakkari and Zheng have squared off in 43 total games, with Sakkari winning 27 and Zheng securing 16.

-- In their two matches against each other, Zheng and Sakkari are averaging 21.5 games and 2.5 sets.
+- Zheng and Sakkari have squared off two times, averaging 21.5 games and 2.5 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.